 Studio Theatre will present The Wolves, written by Sarah Delappe & directed by Marti Lyons, January 17-March 4.The play explores the violence and teamwork of sports and adolescence, as "it follows a pack of 16-year-old girls who turn into warriors on the field."

 Theater J will present Alfred Uhry’s play titled The Last Night of Ballyhoo, directed by Amber McGinnis, November 29-December 31.“The year is 1939 and Atlanta’s posh German Jews are preparing for Ballyhoo, their annual lavish country club ball.
 The Freitag family hopes that the party of the year will be the chance for their daughters to meet their future husbands—but when their uncle brings home his new employee, a handsome Eastern European bachelor from Brooklyn, everyone must confront their own prejudices, desires, and beliefs.”
 The play, by the writer of Driving Miss Daisy, won a Tony Award for Best Play.

-Woolly Mammoth Theatre will present Felonious Munk’s Nothing to Lose (But Our Chains), directed by Billy Bungeroth, November 11-December 31.
+Woolly Mammoth Theatre is presenting Felonious Munk’s Nothing to Lose (But Our Chains), directed by Billy Bungeroth, thru December 31.
 The show tells “the hilarious and harrowing story of how one Black man went from six years in a state prison to a six-figure job in corporate America to a new life as an activist and satirist.
 Performed by Felonious and a cast of Chicago’s sharpest comedians, the latest installment in the long-running partnership between Woolly and The Second City will combine sketch, stand-up, and music to remind us that true freedom comes only from within.”